 - Powerful Driving Circuitry.
 Allnic believes in the importance of using high-quality, low noise and powerful driving circuitry in all its amplifying devices.
 Off-the-shelf design is not a part of the magic of these amplifiers.
 Tubes and transformer characteristics are closely matched to complement each other to achieve the most accurate and satisfying sound.
-In the M-2500s using 300Bs, we employ the 6485 pentode tube in triode mode as the input tube.
-Using the 6485 in triode is extremely beneficial as it improves the high frequencies, helping to maintain the characteristic sound of the 300B power triode.
-The 300B version also uses a pair of 12A4 tubes as the second stage driver tubes while the KT150 version uses a pair of 6S4s.
-In the PX25 and KT150 versions, the exceptionally accurate and stable 5654 is used as the first stage tube and a pair of 6S4 tubes are the second stage drivers for the KT150 version.
+In the M-2500s using 300Bs and KT150s, we employ the 6485 (6AH6) pentode tube in triode mode as the input tube.
+Using the 6485 in triode is extremely beneficial as it improves the high frequencies, and helps to maintain the characteristic sound of the 300B power triode.
+The 300B version uses a pair of 12A4 tubes as the second stage driver tubes while the KT150 version uses a pair of 6S4s.
+In the PX25 version, the exceptionally accurate and stable 5654 is used as the first stage tube and a pair of 12A4s as the second stage drivers.
 The listener can easily hear and even “feel” the differences between these designs and other, more conventional ones.
 Please imagine, as you listen to the M-2500s, its sound compared to the sound of an amplifier using conventional, for example, 6SN7, 6922, 12AU7 or 12BH7s.

 - Direct-heated Vacuum Tube Rectification.
 The M-2500s use a direct-heated 5U4G full-wave rectifier tube rather than a semiconductor diode in the rectification circuit.
 This provides both sonic benefits and improved protection for the PX25/300B/KT150 power triode tubes.